 ABOUT CAROLINA C.O.P.S.

 Carolina Concerns of Police Survivors received it's Charter from National C.O.P.S. on March 20, 1990 and was registered as a South Carolina corporation on October 1, 1990 with Paula Radford serving as its first President.
 Paula is the surviving wife of SC Highway Patrol Trooper George Radford, EOW 10/29/1988.
 Since its organization, Carolina C.O.P.S. has had seven presidents: Paula Radford, Audrey Way, surviving wife of North Charleston Officer Robert A. Way, EOW 2/18/1985; Sally Guerry, surviving wife of Georgetown Asst.
 Police Chief Spencer Guerry, EOW 3/9/1994; Shelia Myers, surviving wife of Edgefield Deputy Allen "Pete" Myers, EOW 9/19/2000; Susan Parker, surviving wife of SC Highway Patrol L/Cpl.
-Jonathan Parker, EOW 5/16/2005; and Beverly Coates, surviving mother of SC Highway Patrol Trooper Mark H. Coates, EOW 11/20/1992.
+Jonathan Parker, EOW 5/16/2005; Beverly Coates, surviving mother of SC Highway Patrol ACE Team Trooper Mark H. Coates, EOW 11/20/1992; and Lois Rao, surviving mother of SC Highway Patrol - ACE Team Senior Trooper Michael J. Rao, EOW 6/12/2002.